decebals/pippo-logview/README.md

 ![Upload](screenshots/logview.png?raw=true)

 The code is trivial because it's very easy to add a web socket functionality with Pippo.
 All important code is available in [LogViewApplication.java](https://github.com/decebals/pippo-logview/blob/master/src/main/java/ro/pippo/logview/LogViewApplication.java).
+What is cool is that LogView is a server agnostic component.
+You can use it with Jetty, Undertow or Tomcat without to change something.
+You never touch the native WebSocket implementation for a particular server.

 ```java
 public class LogViewApplication extends Application {